 During 1995, the Company entered into an \$8,000,000 revolving credit agreement with a financial institution in South Korea.
 Advances were available under the agreement through July 1, 1996.
 The credit facility bears interest at an annual rate of 12%.
-There were no outstanding balances under the credit facility at December 31, 1995.
+There were no outstanding balances under the credit facility at December 31, 1995 and June 30, 1996 (unaudited).